I Didn't See My Own ADHD—Until It Was Too Late

 I know the frustration of searching for help and finding interventions that don't fit.

-I've witnessed transformations when we get it right—students gaining independence, understanding their own symptoms, learning to advocate for themselves.
+I've witnessed transformations when we get it right—students gaining true structural independence.

 This isn't just professional work for me.
 It's deeply personal.